-The purpose of this review was to …
+The purpose of this paper was to review the literature around hBCI and explore what has been developed thus far regarding hBCI geared towards clinical applications, especially applied to control and communication.
+All the papers were analysed having the peadiatric population in mind.
+We categorized the level of difficulty of the task based on how many steps would be required for achieving the goal, how many activities would be happening at once, the number of devices participants had to focus on, and the type of feedback.
+We also analysed if the performance levels were acceptable, according to the known requirements of patients with SCI (Huggins, 2011).

 The papers are presented according to the taxonomy proposed by Choi et al. (2017).
-The taxonomy considers how the paradigms, processing, equipment and experiments were organized to achieve hybridization.
 Categories used are: 1) diversity of input signal, 2) role of operation, 3) mode of operation, 4) mental strategy, 5) brain signal signature, and 6) stimulus modality.
-This structure of categorization helped to group interfaces that worked alike so the performances could be contrasted more easily.
 A brief description of the categories is provided here:

-Diversity of Input - categorized as homogeneous or heterogeneous, depending on whether the input types are brain signals only or brain signals combined with other inputs, respectively.
-Homogeneous inputs can have a single-brain signal approach (EEG only) or a multi-brain signal approach (e.g., EEG and fNIRS).
-Heterogeneous inputs combine multi-physiological signals (e.g., EEG and EMG) or external inputs (e.g., EEG and Eye Tracker).
+Diversity of Input, categorized as homogeneous or heterogeneous, depending on whether the input types are brain signals only or brain signals combined with other inputs, respectively.
+Homogeneous inputs can have a single-brain signal approach (electroencephalography (EEG) only) or a multi-brain signal approach (e.g., EEG and functional near-infrared spectroscopy (fNIRS)).
+Heterogeneous inputs combine multi-physiological signals (e.g., EEG and electromyography (EMG)) or external inputs (e.g., EEG and Eye Tracker).